HarshJadhav100/cricxrecord/README.md

-# khelo
+# cricrecord

-The `khelo` module is the core UI component of the Khelo app.
+The `cricrecord` module is the core UI component of the Khelo app.
 It contains the main Flutter application implementation and native integrations.
 This module handles the presentation layer and user interactions.

 ## Key Features